 10 UK Beauty Influencers for Top Marketing Campaigns

-To help you achieve that goal, we've revealed key insights from our database about 10 of the top beauty content creators in the UK.
+To help you achieve that goal, we've revealed key insights, including engagement rates, audience credibility, and audience demographics, about 10 of the top beauty content creators in the UK.

 Key takeaways

-• We ranked 10 of the biggest beauty influencers in the UK by follower count.
-We also ensured that their audience was credible—not bots or paid followers—and that at least 20% were UK-based.
+We ranked the ten biggest beauty influencers in the UK by follower count.
+We also ensured that their audience was credible and UK-based.

 Who are the biggest beauty influencers in the UK?
 Our methodology